nielsenjared/nielsenjared.github.io/content/blog/stack/index.md

 ## Last In, First Out (LIFO)

-Just like a stack of turtles, to get at the bottom of the stack, you need to take everything off the top.
+Just like a stack of penguins, to get at the bottom of the stack, you need to take everything off the top.

 ## Stack Operations